Canon 5D Mark II vs Sony A9

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark II does not offer wifi capability.
+In contrast, the 5D Mark II does not provide wifi capability.

-Both the 5D Mark II and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the A9 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Sony A9 Manual.
+Further information on the features and operation of the 5D Mark II and A9 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Sony A9 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark II or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 5D Mark II: